 It was also in 2002 that Bob helped Nuestra Comunidad Sana (NCS) join The Next Door.
 After being a separate non-profit agency for four years, board members of NCS approached The Next Door to merge.
 This health promotion program had begun at La Clinica del Cariño in 1988 as El Niño Sano, one of the first programs in the country to train and utilize community health promoters to provide health and prevention services to Latino families and children.
 Maria Antoñia Sánchez was one of the first health promoters to work in this program.
 She and Joel Pelayo remain at NCS as Lead Health Promoters.

 Also in 2007, Janet Hamada was promoted from Program Manager of NCS to Executive Director of The Next Door.

-Janet Hamada, our Executive Director, oversees four program managers who direct four main areas:
+Janet Hamada, our Executive Director, oversees the Director of Programs, Holli Francis, who directs four main areas:

 • Melanie Kelly, Treatment Services: Klahre House, Foster Care, & Community Attention Home

 We are certainly proud of how this agency has served the people in our communities over the past four decades and look forward to many more years of providing assistance and leadership.